-Therefore, Milan expects and encourages all those participating to exercise caution and responsibility when using social media websites.
+Therefore, Milan expects and encourages all those participating to exercise caution and responsibility when using social media websites

-In accordance with Milan Institute's Conduct Policy, students are expected to conduct themselves in a professional manner.
-Students who are not in compliance are subject to disciplinary action, probation, suspension or termination at the discretion of the school administration.
+In accordance with Milan Institute's Conduct Policy, as published in the Catalog, students are expected to conduct themselves in a professional manner.
+Students who are not in compliance are subject to disciplinary action, probation, suspension, or termination at the discretion of the school administration.